NoodlemanD/balena-sound-plexamp-trial/docs/01-getting-started.md

 If you are running into issues getting your balenaSound app running, please try the following:

 1. Check the [support and troubleshooting guide](support) for common issues and how to resolve them.
-2. Post in the [balenaSound forum](https://forums.balena.io/c/balenalabs/balenasound/85) for help from our growing community.
-3. Create an issue on the [balenaSound GitHub project](https://github.com/iotsound/iotsound/issues/new/choose) if you find your issue may be a problem with balenaSound.
+2. Create an issue on the [IoTSound GitHub project](https://github.com/iotsound/iotsound/issues/new/choose) if you find your issue may be a problem with balenaSound.